Request a Quote

 We shall check out of our Ishasha lodge after breakfast and do a last visit to the tree climbing lions after which we shall drive to Bwindi Impenetrable National Park.
 Optional Batwa Pygmies Community and cultural visit in the evening.

 Day 18 – Gorilla trekking day and community visit

 We are to leave the lodge after breakfast with our packed lunch boxes to attend the briefing on the Gorilla trekking etiquette at the park offices.
 The visitors for the day shall be split into groups that will be allocated different Gorilla families and the rangers who will lead the search for them as well as giving protection/security through this dark forest.
 The Gorilla search length for today shall determine whether we shall remain with time to reach out to the communities or not.
 Coffee and a hot dinner will be your great companions in Bwindi’s ever chilly evenings.

 Day 19 – Bwindi – Mount Mgahinga Gorillas Park

-We shall have an absolutely scenic drive from Bwindi Forest Park to the beautiful Kisoro town and Mount Mgahinga Gorillas Park.
+We shall have an absolutely scenic drive from Bwindi Forest Park to the beautiful Kisoro town and Mgahinga Gorilla National Park.
 Lake Mutanda boat ride in the afternoon shall be the best way to enjoy the spectacular views of the Virunga volcanoes in its backdrop.
 On a clear day especially, it’s as if they can’t help but to give an excellent optical therapy with those spectacular sceneries.

 Day 20 – Full day Batwa trail Experience